Your Microbiome on Sugar

 The downside?
 Most types of sugar added to baked desserts and processed foods wreak havoc on our body’s systems, especially our microbiome.

 Our microbiome is the living collection of all the bacteria that reside in and on our body, and it is so important to our overall health that scientists have dubbed it another organ.
-The beneficial bacteria—also called probiotics—in our gut (where most of our microbes live) are responsible for a variety of health-promoting functions, like regulating our immune system, balancing our blood sugar, helping us absorb nutrients, and even calming our emotions.
+The beneficial bacteria—also called probiotics—in our gut (where most of our microbes live) are responsible for supporting a variety of bodily functions, like supporting our immune system, maintaining our blood sugar levels already in a normal range, helping us absorb nutrients, and even calming our emotions.

 The bad news is that our modern lifestyles can deplete the friendly microbes that work so hard to keep us healthy.
 Antibacterial cleaners, antibiotics in food and as medicine, overzealous hygiene habits, contaminants in food, and even stress can all wear away at our delicate microbial balance, but one of the biggest microbiome disrupters is a diet full of sugary, processed foods.

 You see, the probiotics in our gut feed on prebiotics, which are plant-based fibers from whole foods like apples, onions, garlic, bananas, and oats.
 Can you guess what the bad guy bacteria like to eat?
 You guessed it—sugar!
 When we eat a high-sugar diet, the undesirable bacteria thrive and start to grow out of control, while our beneficial bacteria dwindle in number.